-You may want to interact with your potential partners through social media first to get to know them and get on their radar before sending a cold email.
-This will likely help you get more positive responses for your promotional request.
+You may want to interact with your potential partners through social networks first to get to know them and get on their radar before sending a cold email.
+This will likely help you get more positive responses to your promotional request.
 It’s best if you can find promotional partners who offer the same kind of webinars you offer.
 If your partner offers live webinars, they will understand that timely promotion is of the essence.

 If your partner offers automated webinars, they will understand that timeless promotion is the best way to go.
-As an added bonus, you may find that your promotional partner may also make for a great guest or host for one of your webinars, helping you further drive new webinar attendees to your webinars from their audience.
+As an added bonus, you may find that your promotional partner may also make a great guest speaker or host for one of your webinars, helping you further drive new webinar attendees to your webinars from their audience.